Secure Key from Quantum Discord: Supplementary Materials

-where the quantity of QD is defined in the main text.
+where the quantity of QD is defined in the main text. \end{lemma}

-\emph{Proof.} As said in the main text, $D(A|B)=\min_{\{{E_{b}}\}}H(A|E_b) + H(B) - H(AB)$, where the minimization is over all POVMs ${\{{E_{b}}\}}$.
-Fortunately, for two-qubit Bell-diagonal state, it has been proved that it is sufficient to consider the minimization over all projective measurements \cite{datta2008studies,luo2008quantum,lang2010quantum}, and it has been proved in corollary 5 that $B_0$ is projective measurement.
-Let $E_b=\ket{\phi_b}\bra{\phi_b}$ be the orthogonal projectors where $b \in \{0, 1\}$, then the post-measurement state $\rho'_{AB}$ is given by
+\begin{proof} As said in the main text, $D(B|A)=\min_{\{E_a\}}H(B|E_a) + H(A) - H(AB)$, where the minimization is over all POVMs $\{E_a\}$.
+Fortunately, for two-qubit Bell-diagonal state, it has been proved that it is sufficient to consider the minimization over all projective measurements \cite{datta2008studies,luo2008quantum,lang2010quantum}.
+Let $E_a=\ket{\phi_a}\bra{\phi_a}$ be the orthogonal projectors where $a \in \{0, 1\}$, then the post-measurement state $\rho'_{AB}$ is given by

-then we immediately have $H(E_b)=H(B)=1$, where $H(E_b)$ and $H(B)$ are the Von Neumann entropies for subsystems $\rho'_B:=\Tr_A(\rho'_{AB})$ and $\rho_B=\Tr_A(\rho_{AB})$ respectively.
+then we immediately have $H(E_a)=H(A)=1$, where $H(E_b)$ and $H(B)$ are the von Neumann entropies for subsystems $\rho'_B=\Tr_A[\rho'_{AB}]$ and $\rho_B=\Tr_A[\rho_{AB}]$ respectively.
 Therefore the right hand side (r.h.s) of \eqref{relationwithQD} becomes

-where $H(AE_b)=H(A|E_b)+H(E_b)$ is the entropy for $\rho'_{AB}$.
+where $H(E_aB)=H(B|E_a)+H(E_a)$ is the entropy for $\rho'_{AB}$.
 Then we consider the left hand side (l.h.s) of \eqref{relationwithQD}, let Eve hold the purification of $\rho_{AB}$, that is, the tripartite system hold by Alice, Bob and Eve is given by

 where $\ket{e_1}$, $\ket{e_2}$, $\ket{e_3}$ and $\ket{e_4}$ are mutually orthogonal with each other.
-Similarly, let $\ket{\psi_b}\bra{\psi_b}$ be the orthogonal projectors corresponding to the measurement operator $B_0$, then the post-measurement state $\rho_{B_0E}$ is given by
+Similarly, let $\ket{\psi_a}\bra{\psi_a}$ be the orthogonal projectors corresponding to the measurement operator $A_0$, then the post-measurement state $\rho_{A_0E}$ is given by

-Simultaneously, if tracing Eve's system out, we have the post-measurement state $\rho_{AB_0}$ given by
+Simultaneously, if tracing Eve's system out, we have the post-measurement state $\rho_{A_0B}$ given by

-Since $\ket{\Psi}_{ABE}$ is pure, we have $H(AB_0)=H(B_0E)$ where $H(AB_0)$ and $H(B_0E)$ are the entropies of $\rho_{AB_0}$ and $\rho_{B_0E}$ respectively, then the l.h.s becomes
+Since $\ket{\Psi}_{ABE}$ is pure, we have $H(A_0B)=H(A_0E)$ where $H(A_0B)$ and $H(A_0E)$ are the entropies of $\rho_{A_0B}$ and $\rho_{A_0E}$ respectively, then the l.h.s becomes